impl/queutures/README.md

 Queutures are like futures, but better!

-With a typical Java [Future](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html), you're limited to just one result (accessible via the `#get()` methods).
+With a typical Java [Future](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html), you're limited to just one result (accessible via the `Future.get()` methods).
 But with a Queuture, you have access to many, many more results.

 ## Use case